thepacketgeek/scapy-to-api/readme.md

 ##Usage

 Currently both .py files need to be in the same folder but I'm working on an installer so the `meteorshark.py` is available for import globally.
-You only need to add the 'url' and 'userToken' changes in the `postSniffedPacket.py` script, or copy the script and put it into your own file.
+You only need to add the 'url' and 'userToken' changes in the `sniff_packets.py` script, or copy the script and put it into your own file.

 ### Sniffing Packets

-Running the `postSniffedPacket.py` with the options object filled out will use scapy to sniff packets (may require root permissions on your system), sending each packet to the meteorshark.uploadPacket() function where they will be parsed and made into a JSON for DB insertion.
+Running the `sniff_packets.py` with the options object filled out will use scapy to sniff packets (may require root permissions on your system), sending each packet to the meteorshark.uploadPacket() function where they will be parsed and made into a JSON for DB insertion.

 ### Configuring the API endpoint

 You will obviously want to push these packets to some sort of API, otherwise you wouldn't be reading this right now.
 To edit the API endpoint, edit these variables towards the top of the script:

 url = "http://localhost:3000/api/packets"
-userToken = "C0mpl3t1yR@nd0m"

 My current API, [Meteorshark](https://www.github.com/thepacketgeek/meteorshark "Meteorshark"), uses a Token instead of authentication right now.
 If you need authentication support, feel free to make a pull request as I would love to have that in here as an option!